dbehrouz/ml-workload-optimization/docs/proposal.md

 ![Data Model](../images/datamodel-crop.png)

 ## Overview
-We define two dimensions for the research direction; use case and expected improvement.
+We define two dimensions for the research direction; use case and improvement.
 Table below shows dimensions and where related work stand.

 |	      | Recommendation   | Incremental Processing   | Continuous Deployment |